 So I let people hurt me every day and they dont even know it

 I started it Saturday morning, I started writing the papers, but I didnt do any rough drafts, I just kind of did it, Summer recalled.
 It took maybe two hours to do all of it.

 As of Wednesday morning, the video had close to 750 views.

-The “r” word also impacts Garibaldi principal Grant Frend whose son Brady, a kindergartner at Alexander Robinson Elementary, has cerebral palsy with intellectual and physical challenges.
+The r word also impacts Garibaldi principal Grant Frend whose son Brady, a kindergartner at Alexander Robinson Elementary, has cerebral palsy and intellectual and physical challenges.

 Tyler praised Summer for standing up for what she believes in.